frederickemerson/modified-render/README.md

 ### Frequently encountered errors
 - The server fails to start with `Pre-Falcor Init - Bind failed with error code: 10048`.
   - Change the value of `DEFAULT_PORT_UDP` in **both** `NetworkPasses/ServerNetworkManager.h` and `NetworkPasses/ClientNetworkManager.h`.
 The default is 1505, but you may try values like 1504 or 1506.
 Make sure that your firewall allows UDP communication across the specified port numbers.
+ - When setting up NVIDIA Video SDK in build folder in Samples (ie. Samples/build).
+If you run into an error saying “cant find CMakeLists.txt”, it means you either 1) got the directory set up wrong, or 2) you moved the directories after building (cant do that)